 - Insert: Only brand new records will be created.
 No updates are allowed.
 For each row in the flat file whose key matches the key of the Onit record, the Action will ignore the record.

-- Upsert: This will likely be the option that you want, as it is the most robust.
-The Action is allowed to both create new records and update existing records.
-The Action determines which operation to perform based on keys.
+- Upsert: This will likely be the option you want, as it is the most robust.
+The Action allows the creation and updating of new records.
+It determines which operation to perform based on keys.

 - Delete Missing Rows: If a row exists in the Onit App but does not exist in the flat file, the Record will be deleted in Onit.
 As a best practice, we don’t recommend selecting this option, as deleting records may break other Apps/Records in your Onit environment.
 Instead, we recommend changing the Record’s Phase to Closed or Inactive (or something similar) to indicate that it is no longer in use (more on phase changes below).

-- Target App: The App containing the Records that you want to create/update/delete.
-(In our migration example, this is the same App that this Action is configured in.)
+- Target App: The App contains the Records you want to create/update/delete.
+(In our migration example, this is the same App configured in this Action.)

 - Change Phase on Completion: Setting this property will automatically change the Phase of the Record when the ingestion process is completed.
-Note that using this property to change phases is the only way to trigger other Actions, (by tying them to a Phase Change Business Rule), either within your orchestrating App or on the Records your file is updating.
+Note that using this property to change phases is the only way to trigger other Actions (by tying them to a Phase Change Business Rule) within your orchestrating App or on the Records your file is updating.

 - CSV to import: The name of the Attachment Field containing the flat file.